rndmorris/Salis-Arcana/docs/enhancements.md

 By default, pure nodes only change the biome around them if they are either in tainted lands or inside of a silverwood tree.
 This setting allows pure nodes to change the biome around them regardless of their location.

+## Alternate Eldritch Altar Mob Spawning

+**Config Option:** `eldritchAltarSpawningMethod`

+Override how eldritch altars pick where to try spawning crimson knights and eldritch guardians.
+[The default approach is... unusual](https://github.com/rndmorris/Salis-Arcana/issues/99).

+* `EVEN_SPREAD`: each valid coordinate in range has an equal chance of being selected.
+Will not try to spawn in spaces occupied by the altar itself.
+* `CENTER_WEIGHTED`: weighted towards coordinates near the altar.
+Will not try to spawn in spaces occupied by the altar itself.

 # Enhancements - Infusion

 ## Config option: `useStabilizerRewrite`